Simple Meal Planning Strategies for Cancer Treatment and Recovery

 Spending a little time at the weekend (or whichever day works best for you) can set you up for success all week long.
 Here are some simple ideas to get you started:

 I’d love to share a personal favourite recipe that’s perfect for weekend prep: Chilli Broccoli Salad.
-This nutritious dish is not only delicious but also packed with cancer-fighting compounds.
+This dish is not only delicious, but it’s also rich in protective compounds often described as ‘cancer-fighting.'
 You can find the recipe here.
 Make a large batch, and you'll have a versatile side dish or base for meals throughout the week.

 Mix and Match for Variety